-Callback Feature
+Callback Feature of Name-Password

-By including a callback dialing command line in a user profile, you request callback for a specific user.
-When callback is requested, the Model 125 calls the remote-access device back after the caller has entered a valid ID, assigned password if configured, and SNK password if configured.
+By including a callback dialing command line along with a name-and-password combination and privilege level, you request callback for that specific name and password.
+When callback is requested, the Model 125 calls the remote-access device back after the caller has entered a valid name and password.
 Consequently, a caller cannot gain access to the Model 125 until after it calls back.

-This feature provides further protection from an intruder who might discover a valid ID and password.
-When callback is in effect, a person cannot access the Model 125 from just any remote-access device.
+This feature provides further protection from an intruder who might discover a valid user name and password.
+When callback is in effect a person cannot access the Model 125 from just any remote-access device.
 The intruder must be using the machine corresponding with the telephone number stored in the Model 125.